Skip to content

 DOCKER_STUDIO_IMAGE=ghcr.io/vivd-studio/vivd-studio:latest

-If DOCKER_STUDIO_MEMORY_MB is unset, Vivd auto-sizes Docker-managed Studio RAM from the detected host or cgroup memory budget, subtracts a default 1536 MiB reserve for the rest of the stack, and clamps the result to 2048-3072 MiB.
-On a 4 GiB host that yields 2560 MiB by default.
+If DOCKER_STUDIO_MEMORY_MB is unset, Vivd auto-sizes Docker-managed Studio RAM from the detected host or cgroup memory budget, subtracts a default 1536 MiB reserve for the rest of the stack and caps the default auto-sized result at 4096 MiB unless you raise DOCKER_STUDIO_MEMORY_AUTO_MAX_MB.
+On a 4 GiB host that still yields 2560 MiB by default; on a 16 GiB host it now yields 4096 MiB by default instead of trying to claim nearly the whole box.
+The optional DOCKER_STUDIO_MEMORY_AUTO_MIN_MB floor is opt-in instead of being forced on smaller boxes by default.

 • This reference is intentionally scoped to the self-hosted solo bundle.